gejames/ansible_tower_automation/README.md

 password: p4ssw0rd
 ```

-Next, let’s create a simple playbook that will add a Job Template to Tower.
+We could use tower-cli to create our job template from the command line, but we want to write a playbook to do that.
+Ansible provides many modules that can interfact with tower-cli.
+For our purposes, we'll be using the tower_job_template module.
 Again, we are starting small.
 We’ll assume you have an existing playbook to change the username and password on a Cisco device and have the corresponding inventory, project, and credential assets already setup in Tower.
 The actual playbook does not matter.
 Make sure to check the file into your version control system!

 ```